P0L3NARUBA/scp-mt-collection/README.md

 + Most of the repository are done, but its not fully done yet.
 ```

-___I hope this repository will help you about modding SCP: Containment Breach (This repository just includes compiling tutorial and the tools.)___
+___I hope my repository is help you about modding SCP: Containment Breach (This repository just includes compiling tutorial and tools.)___

-You Need to know Blitz Coding Language for making good mods.

 _- Brudder (WH0LEWHALE)_